Love & Hip Hop: Miami

-Love & Hip Hop: Miami is an American reality television series that premiered January 1, 2018 on VH1.
+Love & Hip Hop: Miami is an American reality television series that premiered on VH1 on January 1, 2018.
 It chronicles the lives of several people in the Miami area involved with hip hop music.
 The show features appearances from notable figures associated with Southern hip hop, as well as Latin music and reggaeton.
 It is the fourth installment of the Love & Hip Hop franchise.

-The series' sixth season premiered on November 18, 2024.
-On October 22, 2025, it was announced that the series would move to BET beginning with its seventh and the final season on November 4, 2025.